 I could use the holiday season as an excuse because I’ve added more to my “to-do” list.
 The tiredness was there before the season came upon me.

 Lately, I’ve been mumbling, “I’m so tired.”
 Do you do that too?

 George D. Zgourides and Christie S. Zgourides wrote:: “…a pervasive feeling of a total shortage of energy.
 If you can function at all, it is only due to an immense effort of the will.” (“Stop Feeling Tired!
 10 Mind-Body Steps to Fight Fatigue and Feel Your Best“)

-So how do I refuel my energy in a natural way?
-First, watch carefully what I eat.
-I find that my tiredness generates a desire to eat more with the hopes of fueling my energy.
-In fact, the opposite occurs, now I have too much food in me and my body is busy digesting the food….I become more tired.
-It is a vicious cycle and today I decided to stop being a hamster and going around in circles.
+So how do I naturally refuel my energy?
+First, observe what I eat.
+My tiredness generates a desire to eat more to fuel my energy.
+The opposite occurs, now I have too much food in me, and my body is busy digesting the food — I become more tired.
+It is a vicious cycle, and today I decided to stop being a hamster and going around in circles.

 “To fully enjoy the ‘richness’ of our lives, we need to stop long enough to visit with ourselves.”

 Other Topics You May Be Interested In

 What often makes me feel tired is the guilty feeling if I can’t complete the ‘must to do list’.
 I hate that but I also can’t avoid the list 🙁